ROAM-JCU/roam-website-archived/_pages/about.md

 permalink: /about/
 ---

 ROAM is the research on animal movement group at James Cook University.
-Our group is made of a diverse group of people across several disciplines, academic qualifications, gender, cultural backgrounds and expertises.
-We are interested in a wide variety of matters associated to movement of animals in a manifold of ecosystems and taxa, including crustaceans, fish, birds, mammals and reptiles.
+Our group is made of a diverse group of people across several disciplines, academic qualifications, gender, cultural backgrounds, and expertise.
+We are interested in a wide variety of matters associated to movement of animals in a manifold of ecosystems and taxa, including crustaceans, fish, birds, mammals, and reptiles.

 ROAM was funded and is currently lead by Kyana Pike and Emily Webster, with the invigorating collaboration of ROAM members.

+We meet every second Tuesday at 12 PM using a mix virtual and presential format.

 <table border="0">
   <tr>